DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 ## Business Impact Analysis

-- Risk assessment aspect of the Business Contitinuity Plan (BCP)
+- Risk assessment aspect of the Business Continuity Plan (BCP)

 	- Identify critical functions to the business and prioritize them based on need for survival

-- Identify the risks assiciated with the critical funcations
+- Identify the risks associated with the critical functions

-	- The probability of risk occuring (Likelihood)
+	- The probability of risk occurring (Likelihood)

 	- The impact the risk will have (Magnitude)